Higher regularity and finite time blow-up to nonlocal pseudo-parabolic equation with conical degeneration: Abstract

 \section{Abstract}

-This paper deals with the initial-boundary value problem to a nonlocal semilinear pseudo-parabolic equation with conical degeneration.
-Firstly, we improve the regularity of weak solution and amend some proofs in [Global well-posedness for a nonlocal semilinear pseudo-parabolic equation with conical degeneration, J. Differential Equations, 2020, 269(5): 4566--4597].
-Secondly, we study finite time blow-up of the weak solution, our initial condition only depends on Nehari functional and conservative integral and then improves the result in original paper under high initial energy.
+This paper deals with the initial-boundary value problem to a nonlocal semilinear pseudo-parabolic equation with conical degeneration, which has been studied in [Global well-posedness for a nonlocal semilinear pseudo-parabolic equation with conical degeneration, J. Differential Equations, 2020, 269(5): 4566--4597].
+We first improve the regularity of the weak solution, and then study finite time blow-up phenomenon for the problem.
+Our initial condition for blow-up only depends on Nehari functional and the conservative integral, which suggests that the assumption of initial energy functional in the original paper can be removed.

 \textbf{Keywords}: Cone Sobolev space; Regularity; Global existence; Finite time blow-up; Pseudo-parabolic equation\\ \textbf{2010 MSC}: 35K61, 35B44, 35K10, 35K55, 35D30, 35R01.